Use AI to Review Exam Mistakes: A Root-Cause Revision Plan

 FAQ

-• What if no clear cluster emerges?: Add a “context column” to each mistake: where you were sitting, what time of day, fatigue level, what question you just came off.
-Sometimes the cluster is not topical — it is “9 PM mistakes” or “after a hard question I rushed the next one.”
-That cluster has a different drill (pace yourself differently, take micro-breaks).
+• What if no clear cluster emerges?: Add a “context column” to each mistake: where you were sitting, time of day, fatigue level, what question you just came off.
+Sometimes the cluster is not topical, it is “9 PM mistakes” or “after a hard question I rushed the next one.”
+That cluster has a different drill (pace yourself, take micro-breaks).

 • Should I do every drill the plan suggests?: Match drill time to expected score lift.
 A 3-hour drill for a 1-point question is not worth it the week before.
 The plan optimizes points per hour; trust the priority order.

 • What if I cannot honestly tell why I got a question wrong?: Mark it “unsure” and let the model cluster by topic.
-Then on the second pass through your mistakes, re-do 5 of them out loud — explaining why each step makes sense.
-That out-loud version usually surfaces whether it was concept or careless.
+Then on the second pass, re-do 5 of them out loud, explaining why each step makes sense.
+The out-loud version usually surfaces whether it was concept or careless.

 • Should I skip the wrong questions and just do fresh ones?: Mixed strategy.
 Do 2 fresh problems per wrong question; if the fresh problems still fail, it is concept, not careless.
 If the fresh problems succeed, you have confirmed the fix.

-• The week before the exam — what is the highest-lift use of time?: Days 1-4: targeted drills on the priority clusters.
+• The week before the exam, what is the highest-lift use of time?: Days 1-4: targeted drills on the priority clusters.
 Days 5-6: full timed practice exams under conditions.
-Day 7: rest, light review of formulas / definitions, sleep 8 hours.
+Day 7: rest, light review of formulas and definitions, sleep 8 hours.
 Do not introduce new content in the final 48 hours.

 Tags: #AI writing #Learning #Workflow #Study